learn-co-curriculum/phase-1-algorithms-intro-to-algorithmic-problem-solving/README.md

 ## Introduction

 Welcome to this section on algorithmic problem solving!
-From the prework up to this point, you've learned the fundamentals of JavaScript as a language, including how to write functions and work with built-in data types, as well as how to use the "three pillars" of JavaScript (DOM Manipulation, Event Handling, and Network Communication) to build small web applications.
+From Software Engineering Prep up to this point, you've learned the fundamentals of JavaScript as a language, including how to write functions and work with built-in data types, as well as how to use the "three pillars" of JavaScript (DOM Manipulation, Event Handling, and Network Communication) to build small web applications.

 In this section, we're going to shift gears a bit and leave the browser to focus on one of the most important skills you can build as a software engineer: